Do you have a dream of becoming a pilot? Well, you are certainly not alone.

-As an instructor I get to relive this experience every single year.
-Of course my own first solo flight was an amazing experience that I will never forget.
-It was a rush of adrenaline and endorphines as I started up the Piper Cherokee (PA28) and started preparing for my first flight all by myself.
+As an instructor, I get to relive this experience every single year.
+Of course, my own first solo flight was an amazing experience that I will never forget.
+It was a rush of adrenaline and endorphins as I started up the Piper Cherokee (PA28) and started preparing for my first flight all by myself.
 And the feeling I had when the wheels left the ground is impossible to describe with words.

 Seeing the same joy and excitement in the eyes of a student going for his or her first solo flight takes me back to that moment.
-It is one of the most rewarding experiences for both student and instructor.
+It is one of the most rewarding experiences for both students and instructors.
 An experience that stands unrivaled to this day.

 Taking command of an aircraft, large or small, requires you to make decisions and take responsibility for the outcome of those decisions.
 Your instructor will be there to support you every step of the way of course.
 But as soon as you master one element you will be introduced to something new.